 For example, Primaseller POS starts at as low as $59, which comes with one free register.
 One additional POS register will cost you only $19/month.

 You must take care to sign up for a plan that is suitable to the number of SKUs that you have.

 Not understanding how good the technical support is

-Full time technical support is mandatory when you are using any software for that matter.
-While using a cloud-based POS software at your store, if your POS provider does not give you 24*7 support, you will be at a risk of facing monetary loss.
+Full-time technical support is mandatory when you are using any software for that matter.
+While using a cloud-based POS software at your store, if your POS provider does not give you 24*7 support, you will be at risk of facing monetary loss.
 So, confirm this before buying one.

 A good POS system incorporates all the features necessary for a retailer to run his business smoothly.